 A Guide to Hernia Mesh Lawsuits and Settlements

 Plaintiffs continue filing lawsuits alleging defective hernia meshes caused serious complications requiring revision surgery or mesh removal.
 Doctors remove mesh when it fails, breaks down, or is infected.
-Thousands of Plaintiffs have filed lawsuits alleging that mesh Bard Davol, Ethicon, Atrium, and others manufactured eventually failed and injured them seriously.
+Thousands of Plaintiffs have filed lawsuits alleging that mesh Bard Davol, Atrium, and others manufactured eventually failed and injured them seriously.
 There are several pending litigations.

 Although some of these products have been recalled or voluntarily withdrawn from the market, no full recall has been issued yet.
-Plaintiffs filed a storm of cases against Ethicon’s Physiomesh, Atrium’s C-QUR mesh, and Bard/Davol.
-These lawsuits cite studies associating hernia mesh products with severe injuries and high recurrence rates.
+Plaintiffs have filed a storm of cases, and these lawsuits cite studies associating hernia mesh products with severe injuries and high recurrence rates.

 If you or a member of your family suffered injuries after a mesh implant, you might want to seek financial compensation.
 Here is some information to guide you through the complexities of the current hernia mesh mass tort.

 Why is a defective hernia mesh dangerous?

 Surgeons use hernia mesh products routinely in the U.S. FDA provides some helpful detail about hernias and the use of mesh products.
 By and large, they work without incident.
 Patients should discuss concerns with physicians because sometimes problems do arise.
 Common complications include infection, pain, adhesions, mesh extrusion and hernia recurrence.
 Pain may be caused by mesh erosion.